sempare/sempare-delphi-template-engine/README.md

 <% end %>
     the end
 ```

 ### for

-The 'for' loop comes in two forms as it does in Delphi:
+The 'for to/downto' loop comes in two forms as it does in Object Pascal:
 ```
 increasing integers from 1 to 10
 <% for i := 1 to 10 %>